 It can feel like the stakes are high during a virtual interview.
-You’re making a big decision for your company based off of a phone or video call, after all.
+You’re making a big decision for your company based on a phone or video call, after all.

-In order for a remote (or any) interview to be useful, you need to get a good feel for the candidate and make sure they get a good feel for the company and the role.
-A virtual interview adds the pressure of managing tech issues and timezones, but these tips will make sure you have a great conversation with your candidate.
+For a remote (or any) interview to be useful, you need to get a good feel for the candidate and make sure they get a good feel for the company and the role.
+A virtual interview adds the pressure of managing tech issues and time zones, but these tips will ensure you have a great conversation with your candidate.

 1. Scheduling virtual interviews

-We use Calendly to make sure the candidate gets time on everyone’s calendars.
+We use Calendly to ensure the candidate gets time on everyone’s calendars.
 We offer four hour blocks to the candidate on different days, and then arrange our schedules internally to fit each interview segment into the scheduled block.

 2. Make sure everybody is prepared

-Letting the applicant know what to expect with a video message, links, or instructions to download a software ahead of time ensures that you can get right to the good stuff once the interview starts.
+Letting the applicant know what to expect with a video message, links, or instructions to download software beforehand ensures that you can get right to the good stuff once the interview starts.
 It’s also a good indicator to see if they used all of the available resources to prepare for the interview.